Authentication Guide

 Checking Your Usage

-To monitor your API usage and quota limits, use the dedicated usage endpoint:
+To monitor your credit usage and limits, use the dedicated usage endpoint:

 curl -H "X-API-Key: YOUR_API_KEY" \